A self-described ‘Freedom Convoy’ of anti-vaccine Canadian truckers is due to arrive in Ottawa

-As of Jan.
-15 truckers entering Canada must be fully immunized.
-The United States has a similar requirement in place since Jan 22, and some U.S. truckers and other Americans have voiced their solidarity with the protesters on social media.
+Canada ended truckers’ exemption to the vaccine mandate on Jan.
+15. The United States has required since Jan.
+22 that truckers be fully vaccinated, and some U.S. truckers and other Americans have voiced their solidarity with the protesters on social media.

 In Canada, some offered rooms to the truck drivers they dubbed patriots, and others lined the streets, cheering and waving flags in support of the drivers and their message.
-A newspaper opinion piece drew comparisons with fringe movements in the United States, wondering whether Canada could be on the cusp of its own Jan.
+A newspaper opinion piece drew comparisons with fringe movements in the United States, and wondered whether Canada could be on the cusp of its own Jan.
 6 moment.

 Meanwhile Ottawa police said they were bracing for traffic chaos over the weekend.